Maximize your reading experience on Safari for iPhone and iPad by learning how to customize the Reader view and per-site settings.

-Tap Hide Reader View to return to the mobile or desktop site or just tap the AA icon to close the menu.
+Tap Hide Reader to return to the mobile or desktop site, or just tap the AA icon to close the menu.

-- Request Desktop Site: Enable the toggle to display this option to Request the Desktop Site.
+- Request Desktop Website: Enable the toggle to display this option to Request the Desktop Site.

 - Use Reader Automatically: Enable the toggle to jump into Reader View automatically.

 - Camera, Microphone, and Location: Choose from Ask, Deny, or Allow for each of these three options.

 Remember, these settings are on a per-site basis.
 So for those that you visit regularly, you can adjust these settings to enhance your experience.

 Tap Done when you finish making your adjustments.